Round/Around

 Approximately:

-Meaning: Denoting an approximate quantity or time.
+Meaning: denoting an approximate quantity or time.

 Example: It’ll take around 30 minutes to reach the airport.

-In the Vicinity:
+In the vicinity:

 Meaning: Referring to being near or close to a particular location.